BattletechModders/Abilifier/README.md

 	}
 }
 ```

+**Important** With v1.2.0.3, StatisticEffectData blocks now have new field `abilifierId`.
+If defined, StatisticEffectExtensions will search for this field ID key rather than `EffectData.Description.Id`.
+This allows more "compact" StatisticEffectExtensions for effects that use the same matching logic but need different `EffectData.Description.Id`s for stackLimit purposes.
+If `abilifierId` is defined, Description.Id will be ignored even if it exists in EffectDataExtensions!

 Normally, the above ability would give +20 accuracy to <i>all</i> weapons on the affected unit.
-But because the `"Id": "StatusEffect-PotatoAccuracy",` from the abilitydef matches a key from EffectDataExtensions, the following restrictions are in place:
+But because `abilifierId` "AccMod1" or (if abilifierId was not defined) `"Id": "StatusEffect-PotatoAccuracy",` from the abilitydef matches a key from EffectDataExtensions, the following restrictions are in place:

 Because `TargetCollectionForSearch` is set to "Unit" and `TargetCollectionTagMatch` contains "ImADumbUnitTag", only Units with the MechDef or VehicleDef tag of "ImADumbUnitTag" will be affected.
 Furthermore, because `TargetComponentTagMatch` contains "Potato_Gun", only weapons with a matching component tag (from `TargetComponentTagMatch` field) of "Potato_Gun" will recieve the +20 accuracy.